 My own experience of feeling invisible in tech started when I was a computer science student: I was that only woman taking machine learning graduate classes as an undergrad.
 And then the only female engineer at a startup.
 And now the only female board member.

 I don’t want to create profit.
 I want to create change.
-If this service inspired you to build, drop me a note at email@example.com I'd love to hear about it or feel free to spread the word.
+If this service inspired you to build, drop me a note at email@example.com I'd love to hear about it or feel free to share with someone who'd benefit from it.
 It's free, I invest my time and costs come out of my pocket.
-Ready2.build functions on thank-you notes 🎁

 ALL people belong in startups.
 I may lead with “women” because the dividing lines in the industry have been so clear, and that has been my experience first hand—but I mean that all people belong in startups.
 Regardless of ethnicity, economic background, technical skills, age, physical ability, location, or education.
 Ready2.build means to create opportunities for ALL people to bring their full self to tech, unlock their potential to build, and to celebrate them.